Author’s note: Vulturu is an existing, real town in Romania, but, of course, it has nothing to do with the town described in this story…

-Blushing, Taïga tries to say that she’s sorry but she can’t hold back the fact that it wasn’t her fault, a comment which rewards her with her first detention the very same afternoon.
+Still blushing furiously, Taïga tries to say that she’s sorry but she can’t hold back the fact that it wasn’t her fault, a comment which rewards her with her first detention the very same afternoon.

-Taïga looks around at the almost empty canteen.
+She looks around at the almost empty canteen.
 ‘Yeah.
 Sure.’

 ‘You’ll get used to it.
-It happens all the time-’ Mitchell wolfs down his serving of mashed potatoes and gravy. ‘-and sometimes we don’t even have light, the Head always forgets to stock batteries,’ he says between bites.
+It happens all the time-’ Mitchell wolfs down his serving of mashed potatoes and gravy. ‘-and sometimes we don’t even have lights, the Head always forgets to stock batteries,’ he says between bites.
 ‘Good thing is you don’t have to go to school if it’s snowing too much!’

 Taïga giggles, Mitchell is really talkative and his accent is new to her.

 ‘Hey?
 Why don’t we go to the winter fair together next weekend?
 There’s lots of stuff to do there!’